devradar/devradar/README.md

 * [teams](teams/): manage skills across an entire team (Vue)
 * [web](web/): devradar landing page at [devradar.io](//devradar.io) (Hugo)

-See [anoff/devradar-static](https://github.com/anoff/devradar-static) for a easy to setup version of the devradar to present your own tech skills.
+See [anoff/devradar-static](https://github.com/anoff/devradar-static) for an easy to setup version of the devradar to present your own tech skills.

 ## Demo